e-gov/GovSSO-EndUserSelfService/README.md

 ## Building and Running Locally

-1. Follow [GOVSSO-Session/README.md](https://github.com/e-gov/GOVSSO-Session/blob/master/README.md) to run dependent
+1. Follow [GovSSO-Session/README.md](https://github.com/e-gov/GovSSO-Session/blob/master/README.md) to run dependent
    services.
-2. If you have generated new TLS certificates (doable at project GOVSSO-Session) after the last copy, then:
+2. If you have generated new TLS certificates (doable at project GovSSO-Session) after the last copy, then:
-    * copy-replace `GOVSSO-Session/local/tls/enduserselfservice/*.p12` files to `src/main/resources`;
+    * copy-replace `GovSSO-Session/local/tls/enduserselfservice/*.p12` files to `src/main/resources`;
-    * copy-replace `GOVSSO-Session/local/tls/session/session.localhost.keystore.p12` to `src/test/resources`.
+    * copy-replace `GovSSO-Session/local/tls/session/session.localhost.keystore.p12` to `src/test/resources`.
-    * copy-replace `GOVSSO-Session/local/tls/tara/tara.localhost.keystore.p12` to `src/test/resources`.
+    * copy-replace `GovSSO-Session/local/tls/tara/tara.localhost.keystore.p12` to `src/test/resources`.
 3. Add `127.0.0.1 session.localhost tara.localhost` line to `hosts` file.
-This is needed only for requests originating from GOVSSO-EndUserSelfService when it's running locally (not in Docker Compose) or during tests.
+This is needed only for requests originating from GovSSO-EndUserSelfService when it's running locally (not in Docker Compose) or during tests.
 It's not needed for web browsers as popular browsers already have built-in support for resolving `*.localhost` subdomains.
 4. Run
    ```shell